Honda Fit (second generation): Production model

-Honda Fit EV, like the Honda CR-Z hybrid, will have three distinct driving modes: econ, normal, and sport.
-Honda explained that "econ" mode will extend the driving range by 17% compared to the normal mode; in sport mode, the Fit EV imitates the acceleration of a small car with a 2.0-litre petrol engine.
-The production version is equipped with a 20 kWh lithium-ion battery and 92 kW coaxial electric motor.
-The new electric motor is up to 98 percent efficient, contrast to the typical 15 percent efficiency of a petrol engine.
-Honda estimates the Fit EV range at 123 mi for city driving, and 76 mi for combined city and highway.
-The battery can be recharged in four hours from a 240-volt outlet.
+The Honda Fit EV, like the Honda CR-Z hybrid, had three distinct driving modes: econ, normal, and sport.
+Honda explained that "econ" mode extended driving range by 17% compared to the normal mode; in sport mode, the Fit EV imitated the acceleration of a small car with a 2.0-litre petrol engine.
+The production version was equipped with a 20 kWh lithium-ion battery and 92 kW coaxial electric motor.
+Its electric motor was up to 98 percent efficient, contrast to the typical 15 percent efficiency of a petrol engine.
+Honda estimated the Fit EV range at 123 mi for city driving, and 76 mi for combined city and highway.
+The battery could be recharged in four hours from a 240-volt outlet.

 In July 2014, Honda announced the end of production of the Fit EV for the 2015 model, together with the Honda Insight hybrid and the Honda FCX Clarity hydrogen fuel-cell car.
 A total of 1,070 new units were leased in the United States through April 2015.
 In March 2015 Honda offered a two-year lease extension to existing lessees, and also to new customers on used cars, at a reduced priced of US$199 a month with no down payment.
-In both cases there is no purchase option at the end of the lease.
+In both cases there was no purchase option at the end of the lease.